8 common allergy triggers to avoid

-There are a number of different allergy-causing substances.
-The most common include pollen, house dust mites, mould, pets, insect stings, latex, and certain foods and medication.
-If you have an allergy your symptoms can range from mild eye irritation and congestion to a more severe reaction causing generalised swelling and difficulty breathing.
+Allergy symptoms can range from eye irritation and congestion to a more severe anaphylactic reaction causing swelling and difficulty breathing.

 Exposure to pollen can trigger hayfever or seasonal allergies.
 Symptoms include sneezing, runny nose, nasal congestion, and itchy, watery eyes.
 Treatments include over-the-counter and prescription antihistamines, decongestants, steroid nasal sprays, and medicines that combine antihistamines and decongestants.
 Allergy injections, called immunotherapy, are also an option for some people.

-Prevent hayfever symptoms by staying indoors on windy days or when pollen counts are high, closing windows, using air conditioning, (if you have it) and refraining from hanging clothes out to dry during the pollen season.
+Prevent hayfever symptoms by staying indoors on dry, sunny and windy days or when pollen counts are high, closing windows, using air conditioning, (if you have it) and refraining from hanging clothes out to dry during the pollen season.

 House dust mites are microscopic organisms that live in house dust.
 Symptoms of house dust mite allergy are similar to pollen allergy but often occur year round rather than just seasonally.
 Treatment may include medications such as antihistamines, decongestants, or nasal sprays.